jsonapi-rb/jsonapi-serializable/README.md

 end
 ```

-### `JSONAPI::Serializable::Model` DSL
+### `JSONAPI::Serializable::Resource` DSL

-This class is a subclass of `JSONAPI::Serializable::Resource` with a more
+This class is a subclass of `JSONAPI::Serializable::AbstractResource` with a more
 convenient DSL tailored for resources that are direct representation of some
 business models.

 + `#initialize(hash)`

-See `JSONAPI::Serializable::Resource` DSL.
+See `JSONAPI::Serializable::AbstractResource` DSL.

 The model is expected to be provided in the hash with the key `:model`.

 + `::type(value = nil, &block)`

-See `JSONAPI::Serializable::Resource` DSL.
+See `JSONAPI::Serializable::AbstractResource` DSL.

 + `::id(&block)`

-See `JSONAPI::Serializable::Resource` DSL.
+See `JSONAPI::Serializable::AbstractResource` DSL.

 Defaults to:
 ```ruby